tkestack/kube-jarvis/pkg/plugins/coordinate/basic/README.md

 # default coordinator

-default coordinator is the default coordinator, it just run diagnostics one by one and the, run evaluators one by one. any result will be send to all exporters
+default coordinator is the default coordinator, it just run diagnostics one by one and run evaluators one by one. any result will be send to all exporters

 # config